darkenphp/docs/contents/routing.md

 # Enable Pages

 Routing is only available if you have `pages`.
 Pages are components that are rendered as full pages using PSR-7 HTTP request and response objects, which can be intercepted by a middleware stack.
-In order to enable routing, your configuration must implement the `Darken\Config\PagesConfigInterface` which at the same time defines the folder where your pages are located.
+In order to enable routing, your configuration must implement the @(Darken\Config\PagesConfigInterface) which at the same time defines the folder where your pages are located.

 ## Routing